Azdaroth/Azdaroth.github.io/_posts/2021-10-10-the-story-of-a-critical-issue-with-kafka.markdown

 cg.join
 ```

 It's super hacky and dirty (especially using `instance_variable_get`), but it did the job.
-The result was that it was possible to join all the consumer groups from a different application except this problematic one!
+The result was that it was possible to join all the consumer groups from the different applications except this problematic one!
 That meant the issue was not with the application but something on the Kafka cluster side.
 As the cluster is not a self-hosted one but an AWS MSK service, we had limited capabilities to debug the problem.
 However, we needed the fix as soon as possible.

 Well, if the problem is just with one consumer group, why not create the new one?
 And manually set the offset for every topic/partition just like in the original consumer group so that we don't need to reprocess all the events?